 Meeting the housing needs of Indigenous communities is a priority under Canada's National Housing Strategy.
-Projects serving the needs of Indigenous peoples and families are prioritized for funding under all of the Strategy's programs.
+Projects serving the needs of Indigenous peoples and families are prioritized for funding under all National Housing Strategy programs.
 There is also programming and funding exclusively for Indigenous and Northern housing.